yogurt-foundation/yogurt-css-documentation/src/background-repeat.md

 ## Background Repeat

-Utility for sets repetition of a background image.
+Utilities for sets repetition of a background image.

 ### Class